 Balance transfers can buy you time to repay your debt without incurring any more interest.
 This is because balance transfer credit cards offer low or 0% interest on your transferred debt for a promotional period of time, sometimes for as long as 24 months.
 This might be exactly what you need to get rid of that debt more quickly, not to mention what you’ll save on interest fees that add hundreds of dollars to your debt every year.

 Transfer your debts to a 0% balance transfer card

 How to pay off multiple credit cards

 If you need to pay off credit card debt across multiple cards, there are a few additional considerations to take into account for paying off your debt successfully.

 - Consolidate your debts onto one card.
 This follows on from step 3, where you can consider a balance transfer to help with your debt consolidation.
-As well as giving you the opportunity to save money on otherwise expensive interest fees for a promotional period of time, this will mean you only have to pay off one account.
+As well as giving you the opportunity to save money with the most competitive interest rates for a promotional period, you’ll also only have to pay off one account.
 It could also help you save on additional charges, such as credit card annual fees.